opalj/opal/src/docs/Hermes.md

         // recommended to use short, but descriptive names.
         // Additionally, it is recommend to capitalize the name as used in titles.
         //
-        // The names of the features return hered, have to equal to the names used by
+        // The names of the features returned here have to equal to the names used by
         // the query!
         override val featureIDs: List[String] = List("Native Methods")